 Despite having its roots in the Celtic regions of Ireland, the UK, and France, the festival swiftly expanded to other continents.
 Though it was somewhat popular in the Southern colonies, the original American colonists in New England were banned from celebrating it for religious grounds.
 By the 1800s, harvest festivals in the fall included elements of Halloween, and Irish immigrants fleeing the catastrophic Potato Famine brought many Halloween customs that are still practiced today.

-As Irish and Scottish communities revived the Old World tradition of “guising,” where a person would dress in costume and tell a joke, recite a poem, or do some other trick in exchange for a piece of fruit or other treat, trick-or-treating, in which children dress up in costumes and solicit treats from neighbors, became popular in the United States in the early 20th century.
+As Irish and Scottish communities revived the Old World tradition of “guiding,” where a person would dress in costume and tell a joke, recite a poem, or do some other trick in exchange for a piece of fruit or other treats, trick-or-treating, in which children dress up in costumes and solicit treats from neighbors, became popular in the United States in the early 20th century.
 Trick-or-treating for sweets had become one of the most well-liked Halloween traditions by 1950.

 Let’s move on to the business that could grow bigger for Halloween purposes.

 Why should you run a marketing campaign for Halloween?

 You can offer discounts and coupons for Halloween purposes.
 It could grow your business on a large scale.

 To celebrate Halloween, people are busy purchasing so many things.
 They always become happy if they find any offers on Halloween.
 So it can be a great marketing procedure to make offers for your customers as the best wishes for Halloween.